Literals

 "Result: 1122"

-The second line will be evaluated in a different manner:
+The second line of code will be evaluated differently:

 System.out.println(11 + 22 + " is our result");